sinne24/JPACRUDProject/README.md

 ### Lessons Learned
 - A good set-up will make or break the rest of project development
 - When designing the update functionality I learned the lesson of how to pass a hidden identifier so that the entity being accessed is not lost between jsp files and the controller.
+- Complete all of the functional needs before tackling aesthetics.
+While this is a typical practice for me, the applicability of it was strongly reinforced in this project.